sb-ph/portfolio-starter/README.md

 ## Updates and backups

-After you’ve created your website, you might want to update it if any changes have been made to Portfolio Starter.

 If you’re on an older version of Portfolio Starter and want to update it to a newer version, we recommend doing this manually by replacing all of the folders and files _except_ for the `/content` folder.
-Though it is possible to automatically sync updates via the command line or GitHub interface, it may not be advisable since it could overwrite your `/content` folder.

-Regardless, you should back up your website before making any updates or major changes.
+You should back up your website before making any updates or major changes.
 Visit your repository homepage and click the green “Clone or download” button to download a zipped file of the entire repository, then store it somewhere safe.

 ## Content reference

 All of the content lives in the [`/content`](/content) folder.
+By default, Portfolio Starter is filled with the content in use on the [demo site](https://portfolio-starter.sb-ph.com/).

-This includes the [global data](#global-data), [Markdown files for each page](#markdown-files-and-yaml-frontmatter), and [media](#media).
+The content includes the [global data](#global-data), [Markdown files for each page](#markdown-files-and-yaml-frontmatter), and [media](#media).
 It is important to format and organise each of these files in a particular way so that your site deploys without errors and looks as expected.

 ### Global data